giteshwari16/geet-first-blog/perplexity-review.md

-"Beyond the Search Results: My First Look at Perplexity AI! "
+"#Beyond the Search Results: My First Look at Perplexity AI! "

 Just when I thought I was getting the hang of this AI co-pilot thing, a new name started buzzing in the digital sphere—**Perplexity AI**.
 Intrigued by its promise of going beyond simple answers to provide comprehensive summaries with citations, I decided to take it for a spin.